lyokha/nginx-haskell-module/README.md

-  Notice that normally nginx master process (which compiles custom haskell code in the standalone approach) and nginx worker processes (that load compiled or *pre*-compiled library) run with different system privileges: *root* and *nginx* (or *nobody*) respectively.
-In the standalone approach haskell dependent libraries must have been installed by *root*: if they were installed locally (e.g. without *cabal* flag *&mdash;&mdash;global*) then they will probably not be accessible by unprivileged users.
-With pre-compiled libraries this does not differ a lot.
+  Notice that normally nginx master process (which compiles custom haskell code in the standalone approach) and nginx worker processes (that load compiled or *pre*-compiled target library) run with different system privileges: *root* and *nginx* (or *nobody*) respectively.
+In the standalone approach haskell dependent libraries must have been installed by *root*: if they were installed locally (e.g. without *cabal* flag *``--global``*) then they will probably not be accessible by unprivileged users.
+With pre-compiled libraries this does not differ a lot: the libraries can have been built by a regular user, but users *nginx* or *nobody* may still have no permission to access this user's local directories.
 To fix this, all dependent libraries must be installed in a directory which is accessible by *nginx* or *nobody* users.
-  Flag *&mdash;&mdash;global* is now deprecated in *cabal*.
-A better way is to create a dedicated directory (say */var/lib/nginx/x86_64-linux-ghc-8.6.1/*), grant public access to it, and then collect there all dependent libraries and patch the loaded custom library using utility [hslibdeps](utils/README.md).
+Flag *``--global``* is now deprecated in *cabal*.
+A better way is to create a dedicated directory (say */var/lib/nginx/x86_64-linux-ghc-8.6.1/*), grant public access to it, and then collect there all dependent libraries and patch the target library using utility [hslibdeps](utils/README.md).

 See also
 --------